-The teaching and learning must be relevant to the social, spiritual, and resource development needs of a community.
-This can be achieved by integrating teaching and learning situations that reflect the knowledge, skills, attitudes and spiritual values needed for integral human development that will prepare students for productive community living; integrate academic and practical education, and provide ways to paid and unpaid employment and contribute to good citizenship living.
+The teaching and learning in the CCVE must be relevant to the social, spiritual, and resource development needs of a community.
+This can be achieved by integrating teaching and learning situations that reflect the knowledge, skills, attitudes and spiritual values needed for integral human Development that will prepare students for productive community living; integrate academic and practical education, and provide ways to paid and unpaid employment.

 Most people in Papua New Guinea work in the informal economy.
 Students who leave at the end of formal schooling, will need to find work in the informal economy.
 These students, however will not only need to be skilled to work in the informal economy, but they will also need to be prepared to work in the formal economy and undertake formal education if there are opportunities.
 All students will need applied and academic skills and knowledge.
 All students will need to know how to adapt new technologies and knowledge appropriately to their environment.
-However, the difficulty of finding work in the formal economy can contribute to the individual's lack of confidence to participate in the community as citizens..